ned14/FastDirectoryEnumerator/Readme.txt

 -=-=-=-=-=-=-=-=-=-=-=-
 (C) 2013 Niall Douglas

+WARNING: Use the code at https://github.com/BoostGSoC13/boost.afio/blob/master/boost/afio/detail/impl/afio_iocp.ipp#L614 in preference to this code.
+This code was used to prototype the AFIO implementation.
+This code has known bugs, the AFIO code is thought to be bug free and is regularly tested by a CI.

 Herein lies C++11 code which enumerates and stat()'s very, very large directories quickly by directly using kernel syscalls.
 For POSIX and Windows.